cglmoocs/bdaafall2015/docs/source/kilo.rst

 OpenStack Kilo FutureSystems
 ==============================

-OpenStack Kilo is available on FutureSystems.
+OpenStack Kilo is now available on FutureSystems.
+The combination of the new hardware configuration and the latest OpenStack release Kilo provides more features and better perfomance os using OpenStack Cloud.
+Also, there are some changes you need to know before use.
 Here are instructions how to get access to OpenStack Kilo FutureSystems.

 Nova Client on India
 ---------------------

-Kilo account information is enabled by:
+The first step to use OpenStack Kilo is loading your account information for Kilo.
+The Kilo account information is enabled by:

 .. code::